johncarl81/transfuse/documentation.md

 {% endhighlight %}

-Service may be injected into JSR330 injections as described in the Injection section:
+Service may be injected as described in the Injection section:

 {% highlight java %}
 @Service